sarfatyl/Lemonade-Exercise/README.md

     I chose the second approach.

-    I decided to read the file line by line in from the buffer to avoid cutting lines at the end of the chunk and save the word counts on file for caching the results (the number of appearances of each word) will be persisted between runs, and save the word counts on file for caching the results (the number of appearances of each word) will be persisted between runs, to be used by the 'word statistics' service. if we shut down the server and restart it, results will be saved on the 'words' file
+    I decided to read the file line by line in from the buffer to avoid cutting lines at the end of the chunk and save the word counts on file for storing the results (the number of appearances of each word) will be persisted between runs, to be used by the 'word statistics' service. if we shut down the server and restart it, results will be saved on the 'words' file